aziis98/links2rss-telegram-bot/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the AGPLv3 License.